The Devil You Know

 More serious perhaps than Harry Dresden, more sympathetic than Charlie Huston’s Joe Pitt, Felix himself is a well-written character with some depth, haunted by his past mistakes yet determined to do right, a troubled antihero with echoes of other iconic characters, again perhaps reflecting Mike’s involvement in the X-Men and Fantastic Four comic books.
 The supporting cast are as weird and as quirky as you might expect, yet oddly endearing.

 Urban fantasy?
 Horror?
 Who cares!
 Whatever genre you want to put it in, I found this nearly as good as Jim Butcher, (of whom I think very highly), yet intriguingly British in tone and style.
 This was an unexpected treat that reached well above my expectations.
 For those always looking in dark corners, it would be a great read for Halloween.
 I was so impressed afterwards I went and bought Book 2 (Vicious Circle), which I look forward to.
-Book 2 and Book 3 (Dead Man’s Boots) are out in the UK now (and the US soon.)
+Book 2 and Book 3 (Dead Man’s Boots) are out in the

 Mark Yon / Hobbit, October 2007